Daniel (Montenegrin singer): Biography

 He stayed in Croatia during the Yugoslav Wars and disappeared into anonymity after a few unsuccessful albums.
-Tapping into his savings, he opened a studio and started producing records for performers like Nives Celzijus–her first and so far only album Cura moderna (Modern Girl).
+Tapping into his savings, he opened a studio and started producing records for performers like Nives Celzijus.
+Many artists had contacted Daniel for his services following the hit success of the song Good Boy by Minea performed on Croatian Eurovision in 1995, which Daniel composed.
 He would foray back into singing only occasionally.
-During the summer of 2001, he took part in the Sunčane Skale festival in Herceg Novi, but managed to get only 7 points (winner Ivana Banfić received 107).
+During the summer of 2001, he took part in the Sunčane Skale festival in Herceg Novi.

 In early 2005, after an extended commercially barren period in Croatia, Daniel moved back to Montenegro, hoping to resurrect his stuttering singing career.
 In late 2005, his performance in Munich in 1983 was included in a collection of two double DVDs and two double CDs celebrating the 50th anniversary of the Eurovision Song Contest.
 The collection, which consisted of all the winners as well as a few of the most favourite non-winning contestants, was entitled Congratulations (1956-1980) and Congratulations (1981-2005).
-A glimpse of Daniel's 1983 act could also be seen in the celebration show broadcast from Copenhagen in October 2005.

 In January 2007, it was reported that Daniel would take part in the Croatian pre-selection for the Eurovision Song Contest, Dora, together with his son Sebastian (20) and daughter Isabella (16), as well as Snježana Ivana Pandl (17).
 Their song did not make it to the final selection process.
 In late 2009, he was a contestant on Kmetija reality show, Slovenian version of The Farm.

 Personal life

 Daniel has been married 4 times.
 He wed his first wife Marija in 1978; the couple were divorced by the mid-1980s, when, in 1986, he married a Macedonian Maja and both had baby Ana Marija, then he married Sanja Bjedov and had two children with her: son Sebastian, and daughter Isabella Kim.
 The couple separated in 1994 before finalizing their divorce in 1996.

-By that time Daniel was in a relationship with Sandra Bagarić whom he soon married and had a son Dominik with.
+By that time Daniel was in a relationship with Sandra Petrž whom he soon married and had a son Dominik with.
 Soon after moving from Zagreb to Podgorica in early 2005, the couple separated and divorced.
-In August 2005, he was hit with public allegations of spousal abuse by his ex-wife Sandra Bagarić who accused him of "repeated, jealousy-induced physical and mental maltreatment".
+In August 2005, he was hit with public allegations of spousal abuse by his ex-wife Sandra Petrž who accused him of "repeated, jealousy-induced physical and mental maltreatment".

 In March 2008, news appeared in certain media outlets about the possibility that Daniel might end up serving time in prison for not paying child and spousal support to his second wife, Sanja Bjedov, and their two children.
 In spring 2008, a Croatian court ordered him to pay HRK219,000 (~€31,000) in back spousal and child support payments.
 In October 2009, during a club appearance in Zagreb his ex-wife Sandra brought their son Dominik along and claimed Daniel owes them €2,000 in unpaid child support.